gwcbi/HPC/modules.md

 ## Modules

-A module file contains all the information needed to configure the shell for and application.
+A module file contains all the information needed to configure the shell for an application.
 Once a module package is initialized, the environment can be modified using module-specific commands.
 You can use modules to gain accesss to software or to use different versions of packages.

 To see what modules are available to use on Colonial One, use the command `module avail`